sasagon/idletimer/INSTALL.md

     $ make check

-to run tests if you have CUnit.
+to run tests if you have CUnit and xdotool.

 ## Install